geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 * [Steve Chilton](https://twitter.com/steev8) tells us about "_OpenStreetMap, London and I_".

+* [Gopi Garge](https://www.linkedin.com/in/gopikrishna-garge-3539/) from [GeoSpoc](https://geospoc.com) will give a talk entitled "_Stories from the field - Business, Utility, and Humanitarian Help_".

 * [Graham Vowles](https://twitter.com/gvowles) of [Bloxstore](https://www.bloxstore.net/) will speak about "_Geography meets Creativity: What happens when an unstoppable force meets an immovable object?_"

 More speakers will be added here as people volunteer.
 Please let us know if you would like to speak.